MicrosoftDocs/memdocs/memdocs/intune/fundamentals/supported-devices-browsers.md

 For help installing Intune on your device, see [using managed devices to get work done](../user-help/use-managed-devices-to-get-work-done.md) and [Intune network bandwidth usage](network-bandwidth-use.md).

 For more information on configuration service provider support, visit the [Configuration service provider reference](/windows/client-management/mdm/configuration-service-provider-reference).

-> [!NOTE]
-> Intune requires Android 8.x or higher for device enrollment scenarios.
-For Intune app protection policies, Intune requires Android 9.0 or higher.
-This requirement does NOT apply to Polycom Android-based Teams devices running 4.4.
-These devices will continue to be supported.

 ## Intune supported operating systems